Frequently Asked Questions

 How can I pay for my medication?

 Once we receive a prescription from a provider, we will call you and take payment over the phone.
+You can also pay by using our online payment form.

 Do you accept health saving account or flexible spending account cards?